 3. Different Wedding Outfits

 As with any couple, you’re probably different in many ways.
 Our third option reflects those differences.

 Still, dressing differently from each other should only be taken so far.
-It’s very important to have some kind of continuity, most importantly with your formality level.
+It’s very important to have some kind of continuity as we hinted above, most importantly with your formality level.
 You don’t want one guy in a tuxedo while the other is in khakis and a blue blazer.

 - Two completely different suits with matching boutonnieres

 - Odd jacket & trouser combinations in different colorways but in similar patterns